nextflow-io/trademark/README.md

 ### Contacting us

-If you wish to have permission for any of the uses above or for any other use which is not specifically referred to in this policy, please contact us at CRG_BusinessInnovation@CRG.eu.
+If you wish to have permission for any of the uses above or for any other use which is not specifically referred to in this policy, please contact us at nextflow@CRG.eu.